Updated: May 23

-I am part of the problem of forgetting our problematic experiences of anxiety.
-As if remembering our problematic anxiety made it more likely to be repeated.
+I am part of the problem of forgetting experiences of anxiety.
+As if remembering our anxiety made it more likely to be repeated.
 In fact, as Freud identified, what cannot be remembered is actually more likely to be repeated.
 So in this blog I will remember some of my struggles with anxiety.
 Creating new more helpful memories of my anxious experiences.
 My feelings while writing this blog included anxiety, embarrassment, guilt and shame.
 Clear signs I need a new memory.
 I begin this process by remembering my childhood anxiety.

 My childhood, and early adulthood, were often dominated by fear.
-A fear that I, or that those I loved, would come to harm.
+A fear that I or that those I love would come to harm.
 An overbearing sense of responsibility for my own, and other people's, well being.
 Dreaming of being crushed by huge uncontrollable objects.
 So at times I would feel paralysed by anxiety.
 Paradoxically fearing both joining in, by attaching to other people, and of missing out, by being left alone.
 Nowhere felt safe enough.

 I found myself avoiding difficult conversations, standing up for myself, learning sign language, saying what I needed and protecting others from harm.
 Not doing the things I knew to be right.
 Feeling too sacred to do them.
 This, unsurprisingly, led to feelings of guilt and shame.
 The beginnings of a depression I have described in another blog.